Flowers Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are 20 accounts that include grocery stores and variety stores.
+Currently there are 10 accounts that include grocery stores.
 The location of the accounts and the warehouse will be disclosed upon execution of a Non-Disclosure Agreement.

 How long has the seller owned the business?